Expanding the HIV Workforce: Trends and Innovative Approaches

 was presented as a Learning Lab Session at IDWeek 2012, in San Diego CA.

 Estimated time to complete activity: 0.75 hours

-A PC or MAC with access to the Internet or an intent enabled mobile device is requited to access this CME certified webinar.
+A computer (PC or Mac), tablet, or smartphone with access to the Internet is required to access this CME-certified webinar.

 Watch the video here (or click on the video link above) and download the presentation here.

 This activity has been designed to meet the educational needs of physicians involved in the management of patients with HIV.

 Health care reform being implemented across the country will provide health care insurance to approximately 32 million people currently uninsured in the United States.
 The majority of these newly insured, including a significant number of HIV-positive people, will access their health care through community health centers (CHCs) and primary care providers.

 At the same time that significant numbers of newly insured are entering into care, the HIV workforce continues to decrease.
 The aging of the HIV workforce presents significant challenges.
 An estimated 50 percent of the current HIV provider workforce is retiring in the next 5 to 10 years.
 Also, more people seeking HIV care will seek it outside of the traditional settings as Ryan White programs become more financially strained.
 At the same time, the Centers for Disease Control (CDC) and the Health Resources and Services Administration's (HRSA) Bureau of Primary Health Care are both emphasizing routine HIV screening as a part of routine primary care.
 This increase is coupled with the estimated 56,000 new infections each year.